-If a proposal with subcontractors is selected, the state will require a signed written statement from each subcontractor that clearly verifies the subcontractor is committed to provide the good or services required by the contract.
+• a written statement, signed by each proposed subcontractor that clearly verifies that the subcontractor is committed to render the services required by the contract.

-The substitution of one subcontractor for another may be made only at the discretion and prior written approval of the project director or procurement officer.
+An offeror's failure to provide this information, within the time set, will cause the state to consider their proposal non-responsive and reject it.
+The substitution of one subcontractor for another that has already been approved may be made only at the discretion and prior written approval of the project director.